viz26/medgenius-ai/README.md

 ## API Keys Setup

-This application uses the Groq AI API for generating medical recommendations and analysis.
+This application uses the OPENAI  API for generating medical recommendations and analysis.

 ### Production Configuration:

 For production deployments, API keys should always be stored in server-side environment variables:

-1. Create a server middleware or backend API to proxy requests to the Groq API
+1. Create a server middleware or backend API to proxy requests to the OPENAI API
-2. Store your Groq API key in server-side environment variables (e.g., .env file that's not committed to version control)
+2. Store your OPENAI API key in server-side environment variables (e.g., .env file that's not committed to version control)
 3. Create API endpoints that your frontend can call without exposing the API key

 Example server-side .env file:
 ```
-GROQ_API_KEY=your_api_key_here
+OPENAI_KEY=your_api_key_here
 JWT_SECRET=your_jwt_secret_here
 ```